InsightReactions/TinyLlama/README.md

 Notice: Systems that utilize the Tiny Llama service offered by InsightReactions are maintained based on this premise and the Debian package configuration.
 Deviate from the baseline configuration at your own risk.
 Precautionary measures will be taken to reduce unintended secondary effects from updates but we cannot provide any guarantees of system stability when deviation from the system baseline occurs.

-## Installation
+# Installation

 1. Obtain a working system with a fresh installation of Debian 12 (Home or server) that is connected to the internet
 2. Run this command to baseline the system: `sudo bash -lc "curl -fsSL https://raw.githubusercontent.com/InsightReactions/TinyLlama/main/debian/os_baseline.sh | bash"`
 3. Reboot
-4. The Tiny Llama landing page can be accessed at http://localhost on the device.
-The IP address of the server may be retrieved by:
+4. The Tiny Llama landing page can be accessed at http://tinyllama.local on any modern device that supports mDNS.
+Alternatively, the IP address of the server may be retrieved by:
-   - The browser url after using the mobile app *Tiny Llama Connector* (iOS/Android) to navigate to the landing page
    - Running this command on a Linux PC with *avahi-utils* installed: `avahi-browse -art | grep -a2 "Tiny Llama" | grep address | cut -d'[' -f2 | cut -d']' -f1`
    - Running the command `ip addr` on the Tiny Llama device and looking for the IP address with the appropriate subnet.
 Once the IP is retrieved, the landing page can be accessed with the following template: `http://<IP_ADDRESS>`
 5. That's it.
 Enjoy!
 Feel free to bookmark each web service in your favorite browsers on all of your home devices for maximal ease of access.

-## Disclaimers
+# Disclaimers

 - Licensing
   - Each third-party package provided by Tiny Llama has it's own licensing terms.
 Before attempting to use a specific suite of packages within a commercial context, verify that each module can be used legally within that context.
 The term "Packages" used here is defined (non-exhaustively) as a software service (Open-WebUI, SwarmUI), machine learning model (Llama3, Hermes2-Theta, SDXL), or plugins (ComfyUI Widgets, LLM Prompts).
 Use this product commercially at your own risk -- Tiny Llama is primarily geared toward serving home users in a non-commercial/hobbyist context with pre-configured COTS hardware to encourage wide adoption of AI technologies by the general public.